greggersaurus/OpenSteamController/Jingle/README.md

-The work in this directory is geared towards creating a user friendly way for customizing what Jingles play when the Steam Controller starts up and shuts down with the official firmare installed.
+The work in this directory is geared towards creating a user friendly way for customizing what Jingles play when the Steam Controller starts up and shuts down with the official firmware installed.
 A Jingle is defined to be the series of Notes that are played on the Right and Left Haptics.